vandsh/vandsh.github.io/_posts/2026-05-24-spotify-pifm-radio.md

 That length is not arbitrary: it's exactly 1/4 wavelength for 87.6 MHz.
 This minimizes VSWR reflection and maximizes your range.
 You've effectively built a tuned monopole antenna out of a piece of wire you probably had in a junk drawer.

-Tune any FM radio to 87.6 MHz. :musical_note:
+Tune any FM radio to 87.6 MHz (this is modifiable in the `pifm-broadcast.sh` script).

 ## Fire It Up